Lexie0822/Bain_Distance_App/README.md

 ## 2. Architecture Choice: Microservices with MERN Stack
+The application employs a microservices architecture, ensuring scalability, flexibility, and ease of maintenance.

 ### Rationale
 - **Scalability & Flexibility**: Microservices architecture, combined with the MERN stack, facilitates scaling specific parts of the application as needed.